-Electronic products and systems such as consumer electronic devices including computers and smartphones, as well as appliances such as television and refrigerators naturally generate heat as a byproduct of their operation and consumption of energy from an electric source or a battery pack.
+Electronic products and systems like consumer electronic devices, which include computers and smartphones, as well as appliances like television and refrigerators naturally generate heat as a byproduct of their operation and consumption of energy from an electric source or a battery pack.
 The heat they produce is generally safe.
-However, in certain circumstances or due to specific situations, overheating may occur, thus causing serious damages to the specific electronic components of a particular electronic device.
+However, in certain circumstances or due to specific situations, overheating may occur, thus causing serious damages to the specific electronic components of the involved electronic device.

 Damage to an electronic component is the potential and direct effect of overheating.
 Note that this is especially true if the particular component is unable to withstand excessive thermal levels.
 Engineering professors and researchers Y. Cengel and A. Ghajar noted that the susceptibility an electronic assembly or electronic device to fail increases exponentially with temperature.
 Furthermore, researcher V. L. Mehoke explained that there is a relationship between the performance of an electronic component and its particular range of operating temperature.